availproject/op-evm/docs/demo.md

 ## Setting up DevNet on amd64 machine

-To set up a DevNet on amd64 machine follow these steps:
+To set up a DevNet on an amd64 machine, run the following:

-1. Clone the github repo on your local machine
-2. Run on the root directory:
+Run on the root directory:
 ```shell
 make build GOOS=linux GOARCH=amd64
 ````